Skip to main content

 • tpa.signed webhook fires (if subscribed)

-• TPA status → pending-activation (waiting for issuer to confirm cards)
+• TPA status → pending-activation (waiting for TPA to be confirmed)

 • Each signatory gets email with signed PDF attached